Skip to main content

 flow_api://<module>The flow_api typings (one per module), with full docstrings.

 The flow_api typings are the authoritative type definitions for the system and this objects and all resource classes.
 An agent should read them before writing or editing a flow script.
-They are also available over REST at:
+They are also available over REST:

 The workspace record id is included in the MCP server's initialize instructions and in the cloudomation://usage-guide resource (section "This workspace").
-Use that id as record_id for workspace-level metadata keys.
+Use that id as parent_record_id for workspace-level metadata.

 agent_instructionsworkspaceFree-form guidance appended to MCP initialize